chry-santhemum/website/content/about/index.md

 draft: false
 ---

-My name is Zifan Wang (王子凡).
+My name is Zifan Wang 王子凡.
 I mostly go by Atticus.
 Here is my [CV](/website/cv.pdf).

-As of fall 2024, I am a junior at MIT studying pure math.
+As of spring 2025, I am a junior at MIT studying pure math.
 I am interested in homotopy theory and many of its adjacent areas.

 I also dabble in physics, music, and machine learning.
+At the moment, I spend most of my time doing research in deep learning.

 In a parallel universe, I may be a guitarist, a chemist, or a writer.